gruntwork-io/docs/_docs-sources/foundations/iac-foundations/initial-setup.md

 # Initial setup

-To set up IaC Foundations, we use three pre-configured git repository templates that include best practices and also allow for customization.

 :::info GitHub App
 Setting up IaC repositories requires the Gruntwork.io GitHub App.
 [Click here](../github-app/setup.md) for installation instructions.
 :::